michelepierini2-droid/SidestoreFix/README.md

-# SidestoreFix
+# CyPwn Library
-Cleaned CyPwn JSON file for Sidestore
+Cleaned CyPwn JSON file for Sidestore, but works the same for other stores.